What is Carbonara?

 Spaghetti Carbonara is an Italian pasta dish with creamy egg, diced bacon, grated cheese and copious amounts of black pepper—a Roman dish reminiscent of an American breakfast.
 Skinnytaste created this lightened up version perfect for all your New Year’s resolutions.

-For a fall-inspired twist on this classic carbonara, we include earthy kale, creamy butternut squash and fragrant sage.
+For a fall-inspired twist on this classic pasta carbonara recipe, we include earthy kale, creamy butternut squash and fragrant sage.
 Who says you can’t teach an old dog new tricks?

 You think you know carbonara, but have you tried this mushroom-loaded take on the traditional pasta sauce?
 Garlic, thyme, earthy mushrooms, butter… it’s the simplicity of this recipe that takes it to another level.

 Talk about comfort.
-We love this delicious recipe created by one of our favorite blogger friends, Skinnytaste!
+We love this delicious pasta Carbonara recipe created by one of our favorite blogger friends, Skinnytaste!